BedrockSolutions/ansible-role-common/docs/README.md

     var: my_dict_var_validated.result
 ```

-## Tasks/Commands
+## Commands

 ### `controller_reset_connection`

 Resets the connection between the controller and a target machine.
 Subsequent tasks will establish a new SSH login.
+This is useful when,
+for example, the SSH user is added to a new group and a fresh login is
+necessary to pick up the new group's privileges.

 #### Example